-- 1. In the Analyses tab, click Overview.

-- 2. Click Preferences > Select Columns.
+- 1. In the Analyses tab, click Overview. - 2.
+Click Preferences > Select Columns, then select the sample attributes that you want to add to the Samples table, or deselect the sample attributes that you want to remove from the table.

-- 3. In the Select Columns dialog box, select any available columns that you want to add, then click Apply.

 The selected columns are added on the right side of the table.